 Essentials Level Content

 The Essentials Training assumes a familiarity with desktop computers, but no programming, Linux or HPC experience is required.
 For our users who have a small amount of existing knowledge from undergraduate experience the material is intended to refresh prior knowledge and in some cases, fill in any gaps.
+We have seven generic modules and a final module 8 which covers efficiently compiling and running a job on each of our four DiRAC Resources.

 The training material for all our modules is presented as a list of links to external sources.
 There is a vast amount of training material available on the internet, some of which is useful, some of which not so much (!) so we’ve gathered together in one place the links we think will be most helpful to you as you start to use HPC.
 We have tried to cover the material in both text and video format so there is some overlap, but after working through the modules you will know the Essentials of how to work with, and get the best out of, our HPC systems.